olivierots/kubernetes-intro/README.md

             containers get wrapped up in pods
             pods get wrapped in replica set which controls the amount of pods replica sets get wrapped in a deployment (yaml file)

+# what problems does kubernetes solve & its features ?
+  demand for managing 100s of containers high availability & sclability disaster recovery - does not lose any data (backup & restore)

+# basic kubernetes architecture
+a master connected to numerous workers nodes

 ```